Founder of conservative Christian Daystar Television Network dies after contracting COVID - NewsBreak

 Daystar confirmed his death Tuesday.

 Lamb’s relatives have spoken over the past month about his battle with the virus.
-His wife, Joni, said he had diabetes and was hospitalized after his oxygen levels dropped.Sign up for FOX40’s Daily Newsletter
+His wife, Joni, said he had diabetes and was hospitalized after his oxygen levels dropped.First US case of omicron variant detected in California, source says

 Lamb and Daystar, which is based in Bedford, Texas, in the Dallas-Fort Worth area, have promoted views opposing COVID-19 vaccines and restrictions to stop the spread of the disease.